 But a remote workforce comes with its own challenges, as mentioned by PWC.
 From training and employee motivation to team culture, companies will need to approach these elements differently when employees are connected only online.
 This is in addition to the current labor shortage as companies face the challenge of recruiting and keeping new talent.

-In this current environment, adding personalized elements will be key to maintaining that much-needed “human” touch in HR communications.
-Incorporating data-driven video or Personalized GIFs in the application and onboarding process can make a big difference in setting your company apart from others.
+In this current environment, adding personalised elements will be key to maintaining that much-needed “human” touch in HR communications.
+Incorporating data-driven video or Personalised GIFs in the application and onboarding process can make a big difference in setting your company apart from others.

-Whether it’s a welcome GIF that introduces a new employee, a training module that’s personalized to each new role, or a thank-you message to boost morale, our Personalized Video platform can help you with the job.
+Whether it’s a welcome GIF that introduces a new employee, a training module that’s personalised to each new role, or a thank-you message to boost morale, our Personalised Video platform can help you with the job.

 Stay Ahead with Data-Driven Innovation